‘We took turns to spoon the mixture into the stomach, delighting as its horror film contours grew’

 My most treasured food memory: Alanna Gallagher

-Alanna Gallagher: "Offal in all its guises made my mother weak at the knees"
+Alanna Gallagher: 'Offal in all its guises made my mother weak at the knees.'

 Throughout Food Month people will share with us their most treasured food memory.
 You can share yours at magazine@irishtimes.com

 Food was bountiful on Achill Island in the 1970s.
-My father would ‘shop’ for oysters, crayfish and lobsters while out scuba diving, always hopeful of striking Spanish Armada gold, for back then the whole west coast had gone treasure hunting mad in the hope of emulating the discoveries of Belgian diver Robert Sténuit’s Girona’s gold at Lacada Point in Co Antrim in 1967.
+My father would "shop" for oysters, crayfish and lobsters while out scuba diving, always hopeful of striking Spanish Armada gold, for back then the whole west coast had gone treasure hunting mad in the hope of emulating the discoveries of Belgian diver Robert Sténuit’s Girona’s gold at Lacada Point in Co Antrim in 1967.

 The lobsters were short-lived pets before my mother ended their days in a cauldron-sized pot filled with shuddering hot water.